-In recent years, the Committee has significantly altered the structure of the executive compensation system $\,$ and the composition of the individual compensation packages, shifting from a compensation system based in large part on individual performance and continued employment to a compensation system that places a significant portion of compensation at risk dependent on the performance of the Company and its subsidiaries.
-Also, in an effort to ensure the continued competitiveness of our executive compensation policies, the Committee in 1997 changed the groups of companies whose compensation data was considered in setting compensation for our executive officers.
-Base salary continued to be set generally at approximately the average of the compensation paid to similar executives within the approximately 120 electric utilities included in the Edison Electric Institute Survey1 (the "Base Salary Survey Group").
-Yet, in making long-term and annual incentive compensation awards, the Committee generally sought to set such awards at approximately the 25th percentile of the awards made to similar executives in the Towers Perrin General Industry Compensation Data Bases 1 (the "Incentive Compensation Survey Group"), which as the name implies includes companies of comparable size from other industries, not just utility companies.
-This change caused the Company's executive officers in 1997 and 1998 to receive a greater portion of their total compensation in incentive-based awards than they had in prior years.
+In an effort to ensure the continued competitiveness of our executive compensation policies, the Committee in 1997 changed the groups of companies whose compensation data was considered in setting compensation for our executive officers.
+Base salary continued to be set generally at approximately the average of the compensation paid to similar executives within the approximately 100 electric utilities included in the Towers Perrin Survey (the "Electric Holding Company Survey Group"), with the exception of the base salary of Roger Farrell, the President and Chief Executive Officer of the Company's subsidiary, Enogex Inc. Mr. Farrell's base salary was set at approximately the average of the salaries paid to similar executives in the Towers Perrin Energy Industry Survey (the "Energy Industry Survey Group"), which included companies that, like Enogex, are engaged in the gathering, processing, transportation and marketing of natural gas and similar activities.
+In making long-term and annual incentive awards, the Committee considered not only awards paid to comparable executives in the 50th percentile of the Electric Holding Company Survey Group and Energy Industry Survey Group, but also awards made to similar executives at approximately the 25th percentile of the awards made to similar executives in the Towers Perrin General Industry Compensation Data Bases1 (the "General Industry Survey Group"), which as the name implies includes companies of comparable size from other industries, not just utility companies.